 26. Deed of Paksenarrion by Elizabeth Moon

-When Paksenarrion, aka Paks, finds herself locked into an undesirable arranged marriage, she has no choice but to flee — and what better way to protect herself than by joining a company of mercenaries?
+In Elizabeth Moon's epic trilogy, Paksenarrion, aka Paks, finds herself locked into an undesirable arranged marriage.
+She has no choice but to flee — and what better way to protect herself than by joining a company of mercenaries?
 Paks soon realizes that she herself is a gifted paladin, and uses her skills to help her comrades and instate the rightful heir to the throne: her friend and commander Kieri.

 27. Demon War Cycle by Peter V. Brett

-The cycle has raged on for centuries: every night, supernatural demons called corelings arrive to attack and destroy humans, who shrink from them in fear.
+The Demon War Cycle has raged on for centuries: every night, supernatural demons called corelings arrive to attack and destroy humans, who shrink from them in fear.
 But humans once fought valiantly against the corelings, and so they will again.
 In this series, three young survivors of demon assaults stand to take back the realm of the living.